Dress to impress and elevate your lifestyle!

 - Business Casual Attire is allowed throughout the Clubhouse with the exception of specific events for which higher modes of attire (e.g., Business Dress Attire, black tie or white tie) are specified for the event.

-- Casual Attire is allowed daily in the Rendezvous, Carvery and Federal Room only, and on Saturdays throughout the clubhouse (excluding the Main Dining Room and Wigwam during dinner) and Sundays and federal holidays except as noted below.
+- Casual Attire is allowed daily in the Wigwam until 11:30 a.m., on the first, fourth and eighth floors, and on Saturdays throughout the clubhouse (excluding the Wigwam after 5:00 p.m.) and Sundays and federal holidays except as noted below.

 - Business Casual Attire or better is required in the Wigwam for evening meals.

-- Business Casual Attire or better is always required in the Main Dining Room.
+- Business Casual Attire or better is always required in the Lincoln Ballroom.

 - Summer Casual Attire is not allowed on Fridays.